Contact Center Solutions Featured Article

 Contact centers aren’t the only options for employment for vets.
 Companies like DuPont, General Electric, J.B.
 Hunt and USAA Insurance have committed to hiring veterans for open positions.

 In Wyoming, Mich., over 45 employers who want to hire veterans and their spouses will attend a job fair at the National Guard Armory on January 24.
-The event, called “Hiring Our Heroes,” is part of an initiative to hire 500,000 veterans sponsored by the U.S. Chamber, the National Chamber Foundation and Capital One (News - Alert).
+The event, called “Hiring Our Heroes,” is part of an initiative to hire 500,000 veterans sponsored by the U.S. Chamber, the National Chamber Foundation and Capital One.

 Edited by Brooke Neuman